Bristol’s Arnolfini reborn

 The arts centre remains an independent charitable incorporated organisation but working closely “in a perfect symbiosis” with UWE Bristol.
 “You couldn’t have a better arrangement in my view” said Topp.
 “A central location on Bristol’s harbourside in a building that is from basement to fifth floor crammed with creativity”.

 UWE Bristol is committed to investing in the Bush House building, including a refurbishment of its auditorium, but is also pursuing partnerships with other Bristol arts organisations, said Prof Roscoe.
-There is already a relationship with Spike Island, the contemporary art and design centre, and she is exploring partnerships with the Watershed film centre and the Bottle Yard film and TV studios.
+There is already a relationship with Spike Island, the contemporary art and design centre, the Watershed film centre and the Bottle Yard film and TV studios.

 “Bristol is full of opportunity at the moment with Channel 4 coming and Netflix having an office here; we're joining up the dots and creating a cultural network, working with some of those agendas to bring forward the next generation of talent.”